This article was updated on September 20, 2018.

 The Management Gap

-Most companies have confidence in their middle management team.
+Most organizations have confidence in their middle management team.
 While many supervisors have been promoted from front-line staff, others have been recruited for a specific skill set or based on past performance.
 So it may be surprising to hear from team members on a top-performing manager's team that his or her supervisory skills are less than stellar.
 And when it's time to hand out performance review feedback, you may be faced with a difficult task: Giving managers the information they need to improve without revealing specific details about confidential complaints.

 Increase One-on-One Time With Employees